 What Is Mohs?

 Mohs is a skin cancer removal technique that was developed by Dr. Frederic Mohs, and it was originally called chemosurgery.
 This technique is generally performed by dermatologists.
 The dermatologist will remove small amounts of tissue, which are then examined on the spot to determine if all of the cancer has been removed.
 This process is repeated again and again until clean margins are obtained.
-It is one of the most effective treatments for many types of skin cancer.
+It is one of the most effective treatments.

 Dermatologists typically go through an extra year of education to be able to offer this service.
 They are able to test the tissue that is removed to determine if they have achieved clean margins.
 Some dermatologists will not have the knowledge to perform Mohs surgery correctly without a pathologist.